Search

 Task Forces

-The seven task forces are Care of Creation; Children’s Ministries; Evangelism; Global Partnerships; Liturgy, Music and the Arts; Outreach; and Justice and Racial Reconciliation.
+The nine task forces are Care of Creation; Children’s Ministries; Congregational Vitality; Global Partnerships; Justice, Welcome & Inclusion, Leadership Capacity, Liturgy, Music and the Arts; Mission & Outreach; and Youth and Young Adults.

 Spiritual Life